Iran in shock after airstrike kills Hamas chief in Tehran – DW – 07/31/2024

 Strategic analyst Damon Golriz told DW that the only way to avoid a regional war would be for Washington to reaffirm "its ironclad commitment to Israel's security by signifying its military muscle in the region" and "creating real deterrence to Iran."

-Even without the US and Iran coming to blows, the Iranian regime would face renewed displeasure from its own population if its military adventures escalate.
+Even without the US and Iran coming to blows, the Iranian regime would face renewed displeasure from its own population if its military adventures escalated.

-British-Iranian journalist Shahran Tabari believes that ordinary Iranians "have no animosity with the people of Israel or Palestine" and are unwilling to support the likes of Hamas and Hezbollah.
+British-Iranian journalist Shahran Tabari said that ordinary Iranians "have no animosity with the people of Israel or Palestine" and are unwilling to support the likes of Hamas and Hezbollah.

-She believes the regime will "try to back off but (it is) not obvious it will succeed."
+She predicted that the regime would "try to back off but (it is) not obvious it will succeed."

-And finally, the latest bombing in Tehran puts the Iranian leaders in a particularly risky double-bind.
-If their belief about Israel being behind the attack is correct, the Tehran strike also sends a message that Israel is capable of targeting any Iranian leader, wherever they are.
-This may give them pause in planning a large-scale attack — but Iranian officials could just as likely decide that a severe response would serve as deterrence and protect them from similar attacks in the future.
+Finally, the latest bombing in Tehran puts Iranian leaders in a particularly risky double-bind.
+If their claim about Israel being behind the attack turns out to be correct, the Tehran strike also sends a message that Israel is capable of targeting any Iranian leader, wherever they are.
+This may give them pause in planning a large-scale attack — but Iranian officials could just as likely decide that a severe response will serve as a deterrence and protect them from similar attacks in the future.

 DW's Farsi department contributed to this report.